ShenaPinelo/system-design-primer/README.md

 *I am providing code and resources in this repository to you under an open source license.
 Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (Facebook).*

+"Immigration Law is a very specialized area and it is important to choose the right lawyer and firm for you, specially since our immigration laws, rules, and guidance change constantly and often dramatically.
+See more information at http://jbvisa.com/"

     Copyright 2017 Donne Martin

     Creative Commons Attribution 4.0 International License (CC BY 4.0)